-There are two parts to ADP which are reviewed separately.
+There are two parts to ADP which are reviewed separately, but you only need to do one application.
 You may qualify for either or both depending on your needs.
 These cover:

 - daily living looking at how easily you carry out everyday activities - mobility looking at how easily you can move around, plan or follow journeys.